Zaitzevia elongata: Larvae

 The mature larvae of Zaitzevia elongata have a body length of approximately 4 millimeters (mm) long and are black or dark brown with orange appendages.
 Their bodies are longer than they are wide, and gradually become more narrow from the thorax (center) to the apex (front).
 When viewed from the side, the larvae form a rough semi-circular shape.
 The spiracles, which are openings that allow air to enter the trachea, are found on the mesothorax and the first eight abdominal segments.
 Their dorsal and ventral (top and bottom) surfaces are not smooth, and have flat granules (bumps) and various setae (bristles).

-The head of the larvae is visible from above and is clearly separated from the front segment of the thorax, the prothorax.
+The head of the larvae are visible from above and is clearly separated from the front segment of the thorax, the prothorax.
 It is about as long as it is wide.
 The clypeus (frontal tooth) is transverse and lacks spines on either side.
 The eyes are large, but lack the lens of stemmata.
 Each antenna has three antennomeres (segments).

-The thorax of the larvae is not serrated on the sides, and the dorsum has similar granules and setae to the rest of the body.
+The thorax of the larvae are not serrated on the sides, and the dorsum has similar granules and setae to the rest of the body.
 The segment of the thorax closest to the head, the prothorax, is wider than it is long and is twice as long as the middle segment of the thorax, the mesothorax.
 Along the ventral side of the prothorax are seven sclerites, while along the ventral side of the meso- and metathorax there are five sclerites.

 The larval abdomen has nine segments, all of which have the same type of granules and setae to the rest of the body.
 The first eight segments are of similar size and form, all having pleural sclerites.
 The last segment is longer than it is wide, and gradually narrows to an apex at the rear of the beetle.
 The apex is notched and ventrally flat, having opercular claws and anal gills.